18F/handbook/pages/travel-and-leave/leave.md

   covered.
   - Notify your Engagement Manager, Account Manager, and project lead, if applicable.
-- Set up an email autoresponder as appropriate.
+- Set up an email auto-responder as appropriate.
 This should include both when you’ll be back and a point of contact/team email for while you’re out.
   - For example:
     `I am out of the office on Wednesday January 2nd and will respond to your request when I return on Thursday the 3rd.
 If you need immediate assistance please email [email address] and your request will be directed to the appropriate party.`